 Should the need to use the safety vehicle arise the following protocol should be observed.

 A white board with the initials SK in black will be used to indicate a Full Course Caution.
+At the same time, the entire course will be signaled as a Full Course Caution.
 This

 indicates that a safety vehicle or slow vehicle is on the circuit or likely to enter the circuit.